-We'd really like to see some new faces, anyone who's 39 or older THIS YEAR can take part and it's only a couple of quid to enter on the day.
-Map is at foot of Fixtures link above.
+We'd really like to see some new faces, anyone who's 39 or older NEXT YEAR (but see note * below) can take part and it's only a couple of quid to enter on the day and even cheaper for the full year!

-2018 Season Fixtures!
-See link above. *We'd like to thank all clubs for their support in promoting this years series of events, and apologize to those clubs not included....we will have to look more to a 2 year calendar ensuring those clubs not involved this year can be included next year.
+We'd like to thank all clubs for their support in promoting the 2018 series of events, and apologize to those clubs not included....we will have to look more to a 2 year calendar ensuring those clubs not involved this year can be included next.

-Welcome to the Euro-Vets web site, destined we hope to become the definitive guide to charitable Short Track Racing for the Over 40's.
+Welcome to the Euro-Vets web site, we hope it has become the definitive guide to charitable Short Track Racing for the Over 40's.
 For new, "mature" riders just coming into the Sport, this is the best introduction you could get.
 See our minimal rules and requirements further down this page.

 I'd also like to give a shout out for 2015/2017 World Veterans Champion Craig Marchant who's never off Facebook trying to lever some other ex-rider out of retirement or promoting the next event for us, a real credit to the cause.